apache/couchdb/README.md

 couchdb_peruser is a CouchDB daemon that ensures that a private per-user database exists for each document in _users.
 These databases are writable only by the corresponding user.

-Currently this is very much purpose-built for CodeCosmos.
 Databases are in the form:

   userdb-{hex encoded username}